 The results of the intrinsic evaluation indicate that our domain-specific embeddings (GeoVec) performed better than the general domain embeddings in all tasks (Table 2), increasing the overall performance by 107.9%.
 This is an expected outcome considering the specificity of the tasks.
-For the analogies, we decided to present the top-1, 3, 5 and 10 accuracy scores because, even if the most desirable result is to have the expected word as the first output from the model, in many cases the first few words are closely related or they are synonyms.
-For instance, for the analogy "fan is to fluvial as estuary is to \\\\\? (coastal)", the first four alternatives are "tidal", "river", "estuarine", "coastal", which are all related to a estuary.
+For the analogies, we decided to present the top-1, 3, 5, and 10 accuracy scores because, even if the most desirable result is to have the expected word as the first output from the model, in many cases the first few words are closely related or they are synonyms.
+For instance, for the analogy "fan is to fluvial as estuary is to []? (coastal)", the first four alternatives are "tidal", "river", "estuarine", and "coastal", which are all related to a estuary.

-In the relatedness task, the 3 human annotators had a high inter-annotator agreement (multi-kappa=98.66%; as per Davies and Fleiss (1982)), which was expected since the relations are not complex for some with a background in geosciences.
-As we keep working on this topic, we plan to extend the test suite with more subtle relations.
+In the relatedness task, the three human annotators had a high inter-annotator agreement (multi-kappa = 98.66%; as per Davies and Fleiss, 1982), which was expected as the relations are not complex for someone with a background in